 Providing, with the Head teacher, an annual report for the governing body, including any changes to the policy and procedures; child protection training undertaken by the Designated Safeguarding Lead, their Deputy and by all other staff and governors; relevant curricular issues, number and type of incidents/cases, and number of children referred to Children, Young People and Families Services, allegations against staff and numbers of children subject to child protection plans (anonymised);

-Keeping up to date with knowledge to enable them to fulfil their role, including attending relevant training provided by the PSCB, or the Local Authority.
+Keeping up to date with knowledge to enable them to fulfil their role, including attending relevant training provided by the PSCP, or the Local Authority.

 Should this school make the decision to combine the roles of Designated Safeguarding Lead and SENCO, cases and concerns will be discussed regularly with the Senior Leadership Team and formally recorded.